Regularized Estimation of the Loading Matrix in Factor Models for High-Dimensional Time Series: Simulation Study

-Table \ref{tab_dist_r3} and Table \ref{tab_nonzero_r3} tell that as $n$ grows, the loading space and zero elements can be estimated better.
-As $p$ increases, both estimation errors increase as well unless the factors are strong with $\delta=0$.
-These observations are in line with our conclusions in Theorem \ref{thm_general}.
+Table \ref{tab_dist_r3} and Table \ref{tab_nonzero_r3} show that as $n$ grows, the loading space and zero elements are estimated more accurately.
+As $p$ increases, both estimation errors also increase unless the factors are strong with $\delta=0$.
+These observations align with our conclusions in Theorem \ref{thm_general}.